 In accordance with article 455 e) of the CRR, corresponding to the breakdown of information on internal market risk models, the elements comprising the shareholders' equity requirements referred to in articles 364 and 365 of the CRR are presented below.

-TABLE 58: EU MR2-A - Market risk under the internal model approach (IMA)
+Table 58.
+EU MR2-A - Market risk under the IMA (Million Euros.
+12-31-18)